 10. Duaa for a peaceful home

-Finally, marriage requires work from both partners for the relationship to thrive and grow every day.
-In addition, asking God for sakinah at home is equally valuable.
+In conclusion, marriage requires work from both partners for the relationship to thrive and grow every day.
+So asking God for sakinah at home is equally valuable.

 The Prophet (pbuh) taught the companions this duaa: